• Skip to main content

 I wasn’t sure what to do about being back on Facebook and so I didn’t do anything much at first.
 It’s really weird on there right now compared to other social media platforms I use that are much more active.
 But I think I’ve found what I’m supposed to do on Facebook so I’ve started posting a little bit each day.
 I’m still active on Gab and set up a separate Truth Social account for my second website.
 I’m also using Twitter for news research and frequently repost on there.

 I haven’t been posting much on this website.
-Partially it’s because I’ve been busy posting on my other website and partially because I’m not sure what I want to do here.
+Partially it’s because I’ve been busy posting on my other website (now here under News) and partially because I’m not sure what I want to do here.
 I’ve had a couple of ideas, but I don’t want to start something unless I’m certain I will follow through.
 I’ve thought several times about starting up my A Quiet Simple Life podcast again.
 I only intended to stop for a short time in 2019, but then life took over and I haven’t gotten back to it.
 The downside is it requires a level of production rather than simply recording something and posting it here on my website.

 I thought about simply making voice recordings about different topics (home, faith, homeschooling, etc.) and embedding them here in posts, but I’m not sure.
 It makes more sense to make videos because I can put them on multiple platforms.
 That, however, requires a lot more time.
 With homeschooling high school, time is something I have to use carefully.